nodemailer/mailparser/README.md

     node test.js

-You need to install node-iconv and update the path for it in mime.js before running the test!
+You need to install node-iconv before running the test!

 NB!
 ---